Hiking, Diving Into Adventure at Waterlemon Cay, St. John

 Whether you go for the hike/swim option or simply take a boat, definitely DO NOT miss out on the snorkeling here.

-The waters that surround Waterlemon are among the best for snorkeling anywhere in St. John, a fact that automatically makes them the some of the best in the entire U.S. Virgin Islands.
+The waters that surround Waterlemon are among the best for snorkeling anywhere in St. John, a fact that automatically makes them some of the best in the entire U.S. Virgin Islands.

-The diverse coral species here – Elkhorn, Pillar, Brain, and more – combines with an abundance of purple sea fans to create a dynamic undersea environment attracting all manner of tropical sea life.
+The diverse coral species here – Elkhorn, Pillar, Brain, and more – combine with an abundance of purple sea fans to create a dynamic undersea environment attracting all manner of tropical sea life.
 Parrotfish, Grunts, Blue Tang, Squirrelfish, Blennies – all abound on the Waterlemon Reef.